 The service promotes responsible prescribing of antimicrobials.
 Infection surveillance is undertaken, with follow-up action taken as required.

 The environment supports both preventing infections and mitigating their transmission.
-Waste and hazardous substances were well managed.
-There were safe and effective contracted laundry services.
+Waste and hazardous substances were managed well.
+There were safe and effective laundry and cleaning services.

 Here taratahi | Restraint and seclusion